 Track data is a free text field used in the TRU message to permit the transfer of updated information from one ATSU to another.
 This field contains a number of elements which are described below.
 Each element consists of an “identifier” and a value which are separated by a “/” character.

 All of the elements within the Track data field are optional, and multiple elements may be included, separated by a single <space> character.
 Track data will contain at least one element.
 When multiple elements are to be transmitted in a single TRU message, the order of the elements within the Track data field is the order in which they are listed below.
 Unused elements are not included in the Track data field.

+Example

+Flight Plan Route (FPR)

+This optional element is preceded by the identifier ‘FPR’ and contains the current cleared route of flight.
+The “current cleared route” as amended by ATC.

 Requested Flight Level (RFL)

-This element is preceded by the identifier ‘RFL’ and contains the aircraft’s last requested flight level if it is different from the currently cleared level of the aircraft.
+This element is preceded by the identifier ‘RFL’ and contains the aircraft’s most recent requested flight level.

 Example